bitrise-io/devcenter/_articles/en/team-management/organizations/saml-sso-in-organizations.md

 Now Org members can only log in via SAML SSO.![](/img/saml-sso-enforced.jpg)

+If you wish to add a Bitrise user (who is not member in your Org) to your Org with enforced SSO, then we recommend that the Org admin turns the enforced SSO off and [invites the user to the Org](/team-management/organizations/saml-sso-in-organizations/#inviting-new-org-members-with-saml-sso).
+The invited Bitrise user has to go through the invitation process and enable SSO connection.
+Once that is done, the Org admin can turn the Enforce SSO switch back on.

 ### Can’t enforce SAML SSO on your Organization?

 An Org owner cannot enforce SAML SSO on the Org if Org members have not enabled their SAML SSO connection yet or they enabled SAML SSO with another Org.